One… Two… Freddy’s coming for you…

 Perhaps I was just too young to fully appreciate New Nightmare or perhaps it was too meta and smart to acknowledge after one viewing, but Wes Craven’s triumphant return to the franchise is a minor horror masterpiece.
 It is some kind of dark magic that can take the ludicrous figure that Freddy had become and make him darker and scarier than ever but Craven manages it here.

-On reflection, for anyone new to the Nightmare franchise I would recommend watching the original, Dream Warriors and New Nightmare.
+On reflection, for anyone new to the Nightmare franchise I would recommend watching the original film, Dream Warriors and then New Nightmare.
 You don’t really need anything else.

 2. A Nightmare on Elm Street (1984)